lando/lando/docs/config/pantheon.md

 ### Customizing the stack

-By default Lando will spin up a **very close** approximation of the Pantheon stack
+By default, Lando will spin up a **very close** approximation of the Pantheon stack

 * [php appserver served by nginx](https://pantheon.io/docs/application-containers/)
 * [mariadb database](https://pantheon.io/blog/using-mariadb-mysql-replacement)